artperception/artperception.github.io/index.md

 This project is lead by [dr. Maarten Wijntjes](mailto:m.w.a.wijntjes@tudelft.nl) (from the Delft University of Technology, yes indeed, beside building bridges and rockets, they also investigate visual perception) and will largely be conducted by Cato Nitzsche (master student Design for Interaction, TU Delft).

-The experiment will take about 1 hour, and you will receive a small compensation for your time (20E).
-Do take your 'BSN' for our meticulous registration, at least of you want to reveive the compensation.
-We will test on the following days:
+The experiment lasts about 1.5 hours and takes place in the [Lakenhal](https://www.lakenhal.nl/).
+The timeslots we still have place are:

 - Tuesday 21 January 10.30 -12.00
 - Tuesday 21 January 12.30-14.00